KaoruTaketani/DAQ-JS/02/README.md

 [home](../README.md)

+"Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside the browser."

+"Node.js provides a set of asynchronous I/O primitives in its standard library."

 ## How to run the sample code in this folder
 1. install Node.js by following the instruction in https://nodejs.org/en
 1. open a terminal